cortesi/modd/README.md

 Daemons are executed on startup, and are restarted by modd whenever they exit.
-When a block containing a daemon command is triggered, modd sends a signal to the daemon process.
+When a block containing a daemon command is triggered, modd sends a signal to the daemon process group.
 If the signal causes the daemon to exit, it is immediately restarted by modd - however, it's also common for daemons to do other useful things like reloading configuration in response to signals.

 The default signal used is SIGHUP, but the signal can be controlled using modifier flags, like so: